Healthy Vegan Sweet Potato Casserole

 After cooking the sweet potatoes using your preferred method listed above and allowing them to cool, peel and place them in a large bowl.

-Next, mash the cooked potatoes with a potato masher.
+STEP #2: Preheat your oven to 350°F. Mash the cooked potatoes with a potato masher.
 You can do this with a fork, but it will take quite a while, so I highly recommend using a potato masher.
 Some people even use a hand mixer, but I just prefer not to have to pull mine out and then clean it afterward.

 sweet potato casserole batter in white casserole dish

-Now, set the casserole dish with batter to the side and begin making the very easy oat pecan topping.
+Set the casserole dish with batter to the side and begin making the very easy oat pecan topping.

-Begin by blending rolled oats in a blender or food processor until coarsely chopped.
+STEP #4: Blend the rolled oats in a blender or food processor until coarsely chopped.

 Next, place all topping ingredients in a medium-sized bowl and stir together well.
 The flour should be damp, not dry, but also not really wet either.
 If it’s too dry, add a little more non-dairy milk, but remember it’s supposed to be crumbly.